Rebel Desk Rebel Treadmill 1000 Review

 If you’re not already a subscriber to WorkWhileWalking’s newsletter register now to stay abreast of Rebel Desk’s progress as well as all the other new products we review each month.

-RebelDesk offers a 1-year parts warranty and a 2-year motor warranty.
+RebelDesk offers a 1-year parts warranty and a 2-year motor warranty (+ 100% money-back guarantee up to 30 days after receipt of the treadmill).
 Both are fairly standard; their 20-year frame coverage certainly looks impressive, but doesn't mean much.
 Most competitors, Lifespan and iMovR included, offer lifetime guarantees on their treadmill frames.